KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chalice_of_light.md

-# Chapter 12 – The Chalice of Light
+# The Chalice of Light

 (The Holy Grail and the Philosopher’s Stone)